voyageur-dev/rb-ask-service/README.md

-# rb-bookmark-service
+# rb-ask-service

-This is a sample template for rb-bookmark-service - Below is a brief explanation of what we have generated for you:
+This is a sample template for rb-ask-service - Below is a brief explanation of what we have generated for you:

 ```bash
 .